anddimario/interstellar-js/README.md

 - status health check
 - maintenance mode for single route
 - custom response content type
-- process only if status is setted ready
-- ping health check
 - trigger that exec commands
 - basic authentication for single route
 - optional gzip success response
 - rate limiter on route based on ip or header
 - restrictions on route based on ip or header
+- body and querystring validation
+- process only if status is setted ready
+- ping health check
 - minimal requirements

 ### Requirements